 - Avoid creating long strings of ibids in the Notes section.
 Effective use of paraphrases is encouraged to achieve this goal.

 To accelerate review and publication processes, we prefer electronic submission of manuscripts as described above.

 Features rotate on an irregular basis.
 Feature columns are edited but generally not peer-reviewed.
 Send proposals or questions about features to the appropriate feature editor with copies sent to Marianne Ryan and Sara Dreyfus.
 Submit feature column manuscripts and related communications to individual editors, by topic, again with cc to Marianne Ryan and Sara Dreyfuss.

-- Reports from the Field: Diane Dallis, University of Chicago, firstname.lastname@example.org
+- Reports from the Field: Diane Dallis, Indiana University, firstname.lastname@example.org

 - Global Perspectives: Beth Clausen, email@example.com

 Reviews of new books and other professional materials are included regularly in portal.
 A variety of formats and subjects relevant to the mission of portal are considered for review.

 portal uses a double-blind peer review process for article manuscripts.
 We will notify you of the referees’ comments and editor’s decision by e-mail, usually within four to eight weeks of the receipt of your manuscript.
 We do not decline manuscripts without offering suggestions to solve identified problems or to place an article more appropriately.
 An accepted article will be scheduled for a particular future issue and published following your submission of an acceptable final manuscript.

 Johns Hopkins University Press allows authors to post manuscripts on the open Web.
 This access is defined by the copyright agreement between the press and the author, which is executed at the time the manuscript is sent to the press for publication.
 Authors should not post prior to signing this agreement.